 As mentioned in a previous blog, OFCCP’s Contractor Portal, we are kicking off a blog series related to OFCCP and Affirmative Action requirements for contractors of all sizes.
 We begin this series by laying the groundwork of who (or what) OFCCP is and what affirmative action is.
 This series will focus on supply and service contractors; however, construction contractors may also find it helpful.
 Regardless of the type of contractor, our HR Team is available to assist with all of your OFCCP

 compliance and Affirmative Action Program (AAP) needs.

 On July 9th, 2021, the Department of Defense (DoD)issued a final rule in the Federal Register to implement 10 U.S.C.
 2330a which requires the DoD to establish a data collection system to provide certain management information about an awarded contract or task order that is valued in excess of $3 million.
 This new rule is applicable for the following service acquisition portfolio groups:

 - knowledge-based services

 You may read the entire rule here.

-Topics: Compliant Accounting Infrastructure, Small Business Compliance, Contracts and Subcontracts Administration, Government Compliance Training, DFARS Business Systems, DCAA Audit Support, System Award Management (SAM), Government Regulations
+Topics: Compliant Accounting Infrastructure, Small Business Compliance, Contracts & Subcontracts Administration, Government Compliance Training, DFARS Business Systems, DCAA Audit Support, System Award Management (SAM), Government Regulations

 The focus of fraud used to be primarily on defense contractors, health care providers and health care suppliers.
 However, other companies are now being exposed to the Federal Claims Act (FCA) including software companies, private equity financiers, insurance companies, and educational institutions.
 Additionally, fraud is not just related to companies receiving the funds.